 When choosing a server operating system, there are a number of factors and choices that must be decided.
 An often talked about and referenced OS, Ubuntu, is a popular choice and offers great functionality with a vibrant and helpful community.
-However; if you’re unfamiliar with Ubuntu and have not worked with either the server or desktop versions, you may encounter differences in common tasks and functionality from previous operating systems you’ve worked with.
-I’ve been a system administrator and running my own servers for a number of years, almost all of which were Ubuntu, here are the top four lessons I’ve learned while running Ubuntu on my server.
+However, if you’re unfamiliar with Ubuntu and have not worked with either the server or desktop versions, you may encounter differences in common tasks and functionality from previous operating systems you’ve worked with.
+Here are the top four lessons I’ve learned while running Ubuntu on a server.

 - Understanding the “server” vs. “desktop” model